pratheeshsatheeshkumar/vpc-module/README.md

 # vpc-module

-This repository consists of a terraform module to create the following activities
+This repository consists of a terraform module to do the following activities

 1. Creation of VPC in the provided CIDR block.
 2. Create internet gateway for the public subnets and attach with vpc